 - A student wishing to appeal a grade or academic decision or with an academic concern must first meet with the faculty member to discuss the issue. - 2.
-If the student and the faculty member do not come to a satisfactory agreement, the student should submit a brief written summary of the grievance or concern to the appropriate Chair.
-The appropriate Chair will review the concern and may meet with the student.
-If the student's issue cannot be resolved at the chair level, it will be forwarded to the Academic Dean.

-- The Academic Dean will render a decision and inform, in writing, all parties involved in the complaint within three working days. - 4.
-The decision of the Academic Dean is final.
+If the student and the faculty member do not come to a satisfactory agreement, the student should submit a brief written summary of the grievance or concern to the appropriate Assistant Dean.
+The appropriate person will review the concern and may meet with the student.
+If the student's issue cannot be resolved at the first level, it will be forwarded to the Dean of Students.
+Students who only take courses online should submit their grievances to the Online Education Dean if not resolved by the faculty member. - The Dean of Students or Online Education Dean will render a decision and inform, in writing, all parties involved in the complaint within three working days. - 4.
+The decision of the Dean of Students or Online Education Dean is final.